Indra-poudel/PhysicsBall/README.md

 # Physics Ball
-Clone of the Physics Ball game of playstore.
+Try to replicate the Physics Ball game of playstore.

 ```sh
 This game was made using plain javascript and html canvas